cdapio/hydrator-plugins/README.rst

 meant to be used with CDAP.
 For more information about CDAP, head to the `CDAP repository
 <http://github.com/caskdata/cdap>`__.

-For questions about CDAP-plugins, please use any of the communication channels enumerated at the CDAP repository.
+For questions about CDAP-plugins, please use any of the communication channels listed at the CDAP repository.

 Getting Started